Everest (2015 film): Filming

 In November 2013, the film was set for a 13 January 2014 production start date in Italy.
 Co-financier Brian Oliver told Variety they would shoot in Ötztal Alps in Italy for six weeks, a month in Iceland, and then move to Nepal for another month's shoot.
 In early January 2014, actors Gyllenhaal and Brolin were practicing for climbing mountains in the Santa Monica Mountains, to train for their roles.

 The 44-member crew arrived on 12 January 2014 in Nepal and stayed in Kathmandu.
 They had permission to film from 9 to 23 January.
 Later filming on Everest commenced on 13 January 2014.
 On 14 January, Brolin and Hawkes filmed shots at local terminal of Tribhuvan International Airport, and then they were to be filming at Lukla Airport on 15 January, then to Namche Bazaar, and later at the Everest Base Camp, news confirmed.
 After shooting completed in Nepal, the crews were to move to Italy (Schnalstal and Rome), and then in early March to the United Kingdom, to film at Pinewood Studios.

-English actor Clive Standen has said that filming on location in freezing temperatures has been "tough but fun".
+English actor Clive Standen has said that filming on location in freezing temperatures had been "tough but fun".
 On 24 March 2014 the shooting was said to be taking place at the Everest Base Camp in Nepal.
-Base camp exteriors were filmed on the backlot at Cinecitta Studios in Rome, where bright sunlight could be achieved to resemble the lighting at base camp.
+Base camp exteriors were filmed on the backlot at Cinecitta Studios in Rome, where bright sunlight could be achieved to resemble the lighting at the base camp.